wkelongws/HadoopTraining/Exp1/README.md

 * Then you can treat it using anything you want on your machine!

-###step6: Create your own mapper and reducer function!
+##step6: Create your own mapper and reducer function!

-UNFINISHED....
+Our 5min aggregated data has {sensor, time, hour, 5min, avgspeed, totalcount, avgoccupancy}

+Now we want minimum speed of each 5min also be reported at the end.

+So the new aggregated data should has {sensor, time, hour, 5min, avgspeed, totalcount, avgoccupancy, minspeed}

+In this challenge you need to open and change both Exp1_mapper.py and Exp1_reducer.py

+Good Luck and Have Fun!

 ### HDFS shell command